Sparse Dynamical Features generation, application to Parkinson's Disease diagnosis: Methodology

 \subsubsection{Virtual Modal Stimuli generation}

 A simple and cheap primary solution that finds $\beta$ and minimizes the squared error $\epsilon = \norm{\, Y - \phi\, \beta \,}^2_2$ from equation \eqref{eqn: linear phi equation} is given by the least square method \citep[chap.~2]{Hastie2009-ag}.
 Despite its simplicity, it does not meet our expectations due to the fact that the resulting $\beta$ will be full (not sparse).
 As we mentioned in the Section \ref{Idea and inspiration}, we want to reproduce the pulsating nature of the brain rhythms, which should be achieved by a sparse $\beta$.
-Moreover, it should be noted that the minimization of the squared error will not necessarily yield the lowest classification error and the highest classification robustness.\\ Several subset selection and shrinkage methods exist (for more details see \citet[chap.~3]{Hastie2009-ag} for example).
+Moreover, it should be noted that the minimization of the squared error will not necessarily yield the lowest classification error and the highest classification robustness.\\ Several subset selection and shrinkage methods exist (for more details see \cite[chap.~3]{Hastie2009-ag} for example).
 To induce sparsity in the $\beta$ solution, we have chosen Lasso-LARS algorithm (Least Absolute Shrinkage and Selection Operator --- Least-Angle Regression) \citep{Efron2004}.
 Briefly, instead of minimizing only the squared error, Lasso-LARS penalizes the number of non-zero entries of $\beta$ through a weighted $l_1$ norm.
 The corresponding cost function is:

 where $\beta_0 \in \mathbb{R}$ is the intercept\footnote{Mean value of the response variable when all of the predictor variables in the model are equal to zero.
-In this case it is equal to $\bar{Y}$.} term, $\hat{\beta}$ is the estimated $\beta$ solution and $\alpha$ is a weighting constant (more details will be given below).\\

-We have opted for the Lasso-LARS method over others for its inherent ability to compute the full solution path as $\alpha$ varies.
+In this case it is equal to $\bar{Y}$.} term, $\hat{\beta}$ is the estimated $\beta$ solution and $\alpha$ is a weighting constant (more details will be given below).\\ We have opted for the Lasso-LARS method over others for its inherent ability to compute the full solution path as $\alpha$ varies.
 Moreover, it is a very efficient algorithm to compute the solution of the Lasso problem, particularly when $\text{dim}(\beta)\mkern-1.2mu \gg \mkern-1.2mu L$, which corresponds to our case.
 We used the Lasso-LARS implementation of scikit-learn\footnote{Open source python library for data analysis and machine learning.} version 1.0.2 \citep{scikit-learn}.
-Throughout the rest of this paper. the vector $\beta$ in equation \eqref{eqn: linear phi equation} is named VMS for Virtual Modal Stimuli.\\[-3pt]
+Throughout the rest of this paper. the vector $\beta$ in equation \eqref{eqn: linear phi equation} is named VMS for Virtual Modal Stimuli.